Governance

 Section 6.
 Meetings.
 Meetings of the Athletes’ Advisory Council may be called by order of the Chairperson of the Athletes’ Advisory Council on thirty (30) days’ notice to each Athlete Representative, stating the time, place and purpose of the meeting.
 Notice shall be given in person or by mail, telephone, facsimile or email.
 There shall be at least one (1) meeting held each year at the Annual Meeting of the Members for the purpose of electing Athlete Directors.

 Section 8.
 Nominations.
-The Athletes’ Advisory Council shall nominate and elect (i) the Chairperson, (ii) two Athlete Representatives (one male and one female) to serve as the USOPC Athlete’s Advisory Council representative and alternate, and (iii) such number of Athlete Representatives as provided under Section 5 of Article VII to serve as Athlete Directors.
+The Athletes’ Advisory Council shall nominate and elect (i) the Chairperson, (ii) two Athlete Representatives to serve as the Team USA Athletes’ Commission representative and alternate, and (iii) such number of Athlete Representatives as provided under Section 5 of Article VII to serve as Athlete Directors.
+Athlete representatives on the Team USA Athletes’ Commission must be elected consistent with the Team USA Athletes’ Commission By-laws.

 ARTICLE XII